 A strong foundation in chemistry and biology is required.
 New majors, including transfer students, should plan chemistry courses carefully to assure the appropriate sequence of courses.
 All students who have adequate preparation in high school mathematics and chemistry are encouraged to take Chemistry 207-208.
-For information about specific course requirements for the nutritional sciences major in the College of Human Ecology or the Nutrition, Food, and Agriculture program in the College of Agriculture and Life Sciences, contact the division's Academic Affairs Office, 335 MVR.
+For information about specific course requirements for the nutritional sciences major in the College of Human Ecology or the Nutrition, Food, and Agriculture program in the College of Agriculture program in the College of Agriculture and Life Sciences, contact the division's Academic Affairs Office, 309/335 MVR.